RedHatInsights/turnpike/README.md

 If a route has a key `auth`, then it will require authentication. *If the `auth` key is missing, the default is to forbid access unless the route resides under `/public/`* [(see best practices)][route-best-practice].
 The `auth` key's value should be a set of key/value pairs representing supported authentication schemes and corresponding authorization rules.
-At this time, the only supported authentication schemes are `saml`, `x509`.
+The supported authentication schemes are `saml`, `x509`, `oidc`, and `registry`.

 The value associated with `saml` should be a Python expression that evaluates to `True` or `False`.
 The only variable in the expression is a dictionary `user` which contains the SAML assertion for the requesting user.
 If the assertion